vanruc/todoApp/README.md

 It is easier to start your Skyve Application with H2 Database as it does not require any extra configurations.
 However, in this tutorial I want to place you on the real world of Enterprise Application Development by using MySQL Database.

-You can check if MySQL installed on your system, if not you can go to [MySQL Download](https://dev.mysql.com/downloads/mysql/), choose the right version for your system, and install MySQL on your system.
+You can check if MySQL installed on your system, if it is not you can go to [MySQL Download](https://dev.mysql.com/downloads/mysql/), choose the right version for your system, and install MySQL on your system.

-You may also need a SQL Client to work with your data, [MySQL Workbench](https://www.mysql.com/products/workbench/) is perfect for it, however you may use any tools which you are familiar with.
+You may also need a SQL Client to work with your data, [MySQL Workbench](https://www.mysql.com/products/workbench/) is perfect for it, however you may use any other tools which you are familiar with.

 Once MySQL is ready on your system, let us configure WildFly datasource to support MySQL Engine.